Zahid Luqman

 Zahid Luqman (born 1974) is a former Pakistani footballer who played as a forward for the Pakistan national team.

+Early life

+Luqman hails from Jaranwala in the Faisalabad district of Pakistan.

 Club career

 Luqman started his career with Crescent Textile Mills and featured at the 1988–89 Asian Club Championship qualifying stage in Kolkata.
 In 1990, Luqman featured in the National Youth Football Championship.

 Luqman later represented the Punjab football team, his partnership with fellow player Qazi Ashfaq contributed to the team's success at the National Games where the team won the competition in 1990, and also won the 1990 National Football Championship, where he found the net in the final.
 The same year, the team played at the 1990–91 Asian Cup Winners' Cup.

 He later played for Wohaib FC and also featured in the 1992–93 Asian Club Championship, where the team managed to win over clubs like Club Valencia from Maldives and Brothers Union from Bangladesh to qualify for the second group.